drandreaskrueger/chainhammer/parity.md

 Or ... agree with me that `parity` is *6 times slower* than `geth`.

-## Please you help
+#### why I ask for your help:

 Compared to e.g. the >400 TPS of [quorum-IBFT](quorum-IBFT.md#result-400-tps-but-only-for-the-first-14k-tx), and the >300 TPS of [geth-Clique](https://gitlab.com/electronDLT/chainhammer/blob/master/geth.md#results-approx-350-tps-but-only-for-first-14k-transactions), this is slow.

 Calling all parity experts: How to improve this?
 See issue [PE#9393](https://github.com/paritytech/parity-ethereum/issues/9393).
 Thanks.

 So far, nothing really helped.
-Here's a list of (the few) suggestions that I got:
+Here's a list of the (**few**) suggestions that I got:

 * `--jsonrpc-server-threads` and `--tx-queue-size` and `--scale-verifiers` suggested by [ddorgan](https://github.com/paritytech/parity-ethereum/issues/9393#issuecomment-415333434)
 * "start with a lower block gas limit as it moves slowly up to the target" by [5chdn](https://github.com/paritytech/parity-ethereum/issues/9393#issuecomment-415594872)
 * `--gas-floor-target 20000000` suggested by [ddorgan](https://github.com/paritytech/parity-ethereum/issues/9393#issuecomment-416995893)
-* `can u try with this settings` suggested by [tnpxu](https://github.com/paritytech/parity-ethereum/issues/9393#issuecomment-420268151)
+* "can u try with this settings" suggested by [tnpxu](https://github.com/paritytech/parity-ethereum/issues/9393#issuecomment-420268151)
+* "Please use `--force-sealing`.
+Also, block times less than 5 seconds are not recommended."by [5chdn](https://github.com/paritytech/parity-ethereum/issues/9586#issuecomment-422717091)

 Other than that, the parity team seems surprisingly clueless how to accelerate their own client.
+Looks like ...

-Looks like the final verdict for now is:
+## ... the final verdict for now is:

 `parity aura` seems to be 5-6 times slower than `geth clique`.

+## BUT:

-### There is a [README.md --> quickstart](README.md#quickstart), and a [reproduce.md](reproduce.md) ...
+##### There is a [README.md --> quickstart](README.md#quickstart), and a [reproduce.md](reproduce.md) ...

-... so if you have any intution or knowledge how to accelerate this, please replicate my setup, and then start modifying the parameters of the network of parity nodes, with e.g. `parity-deploy.sh` - until you get to better TPS rates.
+... so if you have any intution or knowledge how to accelerate parity or how I am using it, then please replicate my setup, and then start modifying the parameters of the network of parity nodes, with e.g. `parity-deploy.sh` - until you get to better TPS rates.

 Then please alert us how you did it.